hynek/doc2dash/CONTRIBUTING.rst

   You won't get any feedback until it's green unless you ask for it.
 - If your change is noteworthy, add an entry to the changelog_.
   Use present tense, semantic newlines, and add link to your pull request.
-- No contribution is too small; please submit as many fixes for typos and grammar bloopers as you can!
 - Don’t break backward compatibility.
 - *Always* add tests and docs for your code.
   This is a hard rule; patches with missing tests or documentation won’t be merged.
 - Write `good test docstrings`_.
 - Obey `PEP 8`_ and `PEP 257`_.
-- If you address review feedback, make sure to bump the pull request.
+- If you address review feedback, make sure to bump the pull request to notify us that you're done.
-  Maintainers don’t receive notifications if you push new commits.
+- To install a development version of ``doc2dash`` use ``pip install -Ue .[dev]``.
+  We also recommend to run ``pre-commit install`` to prevent unnecessary CI breakage.

 Please note that this project is released with a Contributor `Code of Conduct`_.
 By participating in this project you agree to abide by its terms.